-The challenges you face are a constantly moving target as mandates, funding, personnel, and the people you serve changes.
+The challenges you face are a constantly moving target as mandates, funding, and personnel change.
 As you try to keep up with an ever-shifting landscape, we’ll be right there with you, providing resources to help you address your day-to-day challenges and find answers to the questions that keep you up at night.

 Recently Added Resources

 Explain key social-emotional milestones to Spanish-speaking parents, share practical tips, and offer warm words of wisdom with this sample parent newsletter.
 ASQ:SE-2 Learning Activities are perfect for sharing with parents of children who are developing typically or need non-intensive support with their social-emotional skills.